Back To Top

 (Image credit: Lucy Abbersteen)

-At the time of writing, the Unplugged styler is available in three different colour options.
-White and black are the core designs that have been available since these straighteners first launched, but you can currently also buy a limited edition peach for Breast Cancer Awareness month.
+At the time of writing, the Unplugged styler is available in two different colour options.
+Matte Black and Matte White are the core designs that have been available since these straighteners first launched, but there have been limited edition colourways, such as for ghd's Breast Cancer Awareness Month partnership.

-This cordless tool has also been designed to be fully flight-friendly and has the auto shut-off feature found in all of the best ghd straighteners, switching off after three minutes of inactivity for your peace of mind.
+This cordless tool has also been designed as fully flight-friendly with the auto shut-off feature found in all of the best ghd straighteners, switching off after three minutes of inactivity for your peace of mind.

 What attachments come with the ghd Unplugged Straigheners?